First-Principles Theory of Five- and Six-Phonon Scatterings

-To summarize, we have achieved two main objectives in this Letter by first developing a theoretical formalism for describing five- and six-phonon scattering and second studying multi-phonon scatterings in representative materials from first-principles.
-However, we acknowledge several potential limitations of our approach that point toward important future directions.
-Our current methodology does not account for phonon frequency shifts, and a more rigorous approach should incorporate phonon renormalization through established techniques~\cite{Errea2014, TDEP, Tadano2015, pbte2018}.
-Additionally, our framework may break down beyond the phonon quasiparticle theory regime when strong anharmonic scattering dominates, as observed in MgO~\cite{coiana2024breakdown}.
-The thermal expansion effects at high temperatures have not been included in our calculations, though there might be some compensating effects between thermal expansion and phonon renormalization~\cite{pbte2018,ravichandran2018unified}.
-Looking forward, future work should include more systematic benchmarking against molecular dynamics simulations and explore the application of the recently developed mode coupling theory~\cite{castellano2023mode,castellano2025mode} to compute scattering rates using renormalized interatomic force constants, which would provide a more comprehensive understanding of higher-order phonon interactions and their roles in thermal transport.
+To summarize, we have achieved two main objectives in this study by first developing a theoretical formalism for describing five- and six-phonon scatterings and second studying multi-phonon scatterings in representative materials from first-principles.
+Looking ahead, future work should involve more systematic benchmarking against molecular dynamics simulations and experimental measurements, such as spectral functions and dynamical structure factors.
+Additionally, the recently developed mode coupling theory~\cite{castellano2023mode,castellano2025mode} could be explored to compute scattering rates using renormalized interatomic force constants.
+Furthermore, future theoretical developments should systematically evaluate other multi-vertex diagrams beyond the double-vertex classification to establish a complete perturbative framework for anharmonic phonon interactions.
+These combined efforts would contribute to a more comprehensive understanding of higher-order phonon interactions and their roles in thermal transport across diverse materials and extreme conditions.